DIY0R/nestjs-rabbitmq/README.md

       queue: {
         /* queue parameters */
       },
-      interceptor: [EventInterceptor, OtherInterceptor], // Interceptor is applied to all handlers in the module!
+      interceptors: [EventInterceptor, OtherInterceptor], // Interceptors are applied to all handlers in the module!
     }),
   ],
   providers: [MyService, MyRmqEvents],